Pelvic ExaminationSkip to the navigation

 - As part of a woman's regular physical checkup.
-A Pap test may be done during the pelvic exam.
-For more information, see the topic Pap Test.
+The exam may include a Pap test.
+To learn more, see the topic Pap Test.

-- To detect vaginal infections, such as yeast infections or bacterial vaginosis.
+- To find vaginal infections, such as yeast infections or bacterial vaginosis.

-- To help detect sexually transmitted infections (STIs), such as chlamydia, herpes, gonorrhea, trichomoniasis, or human papillomavirus (HPV).
+- To help find sexually transmitted infections, such as chlamydia, herpes, gonorrhea, trichomoniasis, or human papillomavirus (HPV).

-- To help determine the cause of abnormal uterine bleeding.
+- To help find the cause of abnormal uterine bleeding.

-- To evaluate pelvic organ abnormalities, such as uterine fibroids, ovarian cysts, or uterine prolapse.
+- To look for problems like uterine fibroids, ovarian cysts, or uterine prolapse.

-- Before prescribing a method of birth control (contraception).
-Some methods of birth control, such as a diaphragm or intrauterine device, require a pelvic exam to make sure the device fits properly.
+- Before prescribing a method of birth control.
+Some methods, such as a diaphragm or intrauterine device, require an exam to make sure the device fits well.

-- Collect evidence in cases of suspected sexual assault.
+- To collect evidence in cases of suspected sexual assault.

-- Do not use douches, tampons, vaginal medications, or vaginal sprays or powders for at least 24 hours.
+- Don't use douches, tampons, vaginal medicines, or vaginal sprays or powders for at least 24 hours.

 - If you are or might be pregnant.

-- If you have any reproductive or urinary tract symptoms such as itching, redness, sores, swelling, or an unusual odor or increased vaginal discharge.
-If you have been performing regular vaginal self-exams, discuss any changes you have noticed with your health professional.
-For more information, see the medical test Vaginal Self-Examination (VSE).
+- If you have pelvic-area symptoms such as itching, redness, sores, swelling, or an unusual odor or increased vaginal discharge.
+If you have been performing regular vaginal self-exams, discuss with the doctor or nurse any changes you have noticed.
+To learn more, see the topic Vaginal Self-Examination.

 - If you have had surgery or other procedures, such as radiation therapy, involving the vagina, cervix, or uterus.

-No other special preparations are needed before having a pelvic exam.
-For your own comfort, you may want to empty your bladder before the exam.
+No other special preparations are needed.
+For your own comfort, you may want to empty your bladder first.

 During a pelvic exam, you will:

 - Take off your clothes below the waist.
 You will have a paper or cloth covering around your waist.
-If you are having a yearly exam, you may need to undress completely so your health professional can also do a breast exam.
+If it is your yearly exam, you may need to undress completely so your doctor or nurse can also check your breasts.

 - Lie on your back on an exam table with your feet raised and supported by stirrups.
-This allows the health professional to examine your vulva, urethra, vagina, and other reproductive organs.
-You may want to wear socks to keep your feet warm while they are in the stirrups.
+This allows the doctor or nurse to look at your vulva, urethra, vagina, and other reproductive organs.

 A female nurse or assistant may stay in the room with you during the exam.
 You may also request the presence of your partner or a friend.